Berkanktk/CyberSecurity/README.md

 `-n <number>` number of lines to show
 `-c <numbers>` number of bytes
 `sort` to sort
+## history
+`history` command in Linux is a built-in shell tool that displays a list of commands used in the terminal session
 ## pwd
 Find the full Path to our current working directory
 ## chmod